Sexual practices between men: Oral sex

+MSM may engage in oral sex, including fellatio, which is using the mouth to stimulate another person's penis or scrotum, and anilingus, which is stimulating someone else's anus using the tongue and lips.

+Manual sex

+Manual sex is another non-penetrative sex act that can occur between men.
+This includes handjobs, which is the use of one's hands to stimulate another person's penis or scrotum as well as anal fingering, the use of one's fingers to stimulate someone else's anus.

 Anal sex

-Historically, anal sex has been popularly associated with male homosexuality and MSM.
-Many MSM, however, do not engage in anal sex, and may engage in oral sex, frottage or frot, or mutual masturbation instead.
+Historically, anal sex has been popularly associated with male homosexuality.
+Many MSM, however, do not engage in anal sex.

-Among men who have anal sex with other men, the insertive partner may be referred to as the top, the one being penetrated may be referred to as the bottom, and those who enjoy either role may be referred to as versatile.
+Among men who have anal sex with other men, the partner who inserts his penis may be referred to as the top, the one being penetrated may be referred to as the bottom, and those who enjoy either role may be referred to as versatile.
 When MSM engage in anal sex without using a condom, this is referred to as bareback sex.
 Pleasure, pain, or both may accompany anal sex.
 While the nerve endings in the anus can provide pleasurable feelings, an orgasm may be achieved through receptive anal penetration by indirect stimulation of the prostate.
 A study by the National Survey of Sexual Health and Behavior (NSSHB) indicated that men who self-report taking a receptive position during anal sex in their last encounter were at least as likely to have reached orgasm as men who adopted an insertive role.
 A study sampling single people in the U.S. indicated that orgasm rates are similar among men across sexual orientations.
 With regard to pain or being uncomfortable during anal sex, some research indicates that, for 24% to 61% of gay or bisexual men, painful receptive anal sex (known as anodyspareunia) is a frequent lifetime sexual difficulty.